artisticat1/obsidian-latex-suite/README.md

 ### Editor commands
 - Box current equation – surround the equation the cursor is currently in with a box.
-- Select current equation – select the equation the cursor is currently in
+- Select current equation – select the equation the cursor is currently in.

 More to be added later.